 What Goes Into This Recipe

-Mustard greens.
-The main ingredient used for this sour vegetable recipe.
+Mustard greens are the main ingredient for this sour vegetable recipe.
 You can find them at most Asian grocery stores.
 Look for signs that read mustard greens, Gai Choy, or green mustards.
-They are typically grouped near other leafy salad green vegetables like Bok Choy, Chinese broccoli, water spinach, and so forth.
-Ask for help if you can’t identify them.
+They are typically grouped near other leafy salad green vegetables like Bok Choy, Chinese broccoli, water spinach, etc.

 Salt.
 Use good quality sea salt rather than table salt.
 Sea salt is a great option.

 Vinegar.
 Use distilled white vinegar.
-It helps speed up the pickling process and adds that little extra oomph of sour taste but not too strong.
+It helps speed up the pickling process and adds that little extra oomph of sour taste, but not too strong.

 Tools needed for making Pickled Mustard Greens